AGProjects/python-sipsimple/pypjua/applications/README.txt

 This folder contains non-SIP applications required for implementing a feature-rich SIP SIMPLE client.

-The applications can be used for parsing and generating bodies carried using PUBLISH/SUBSCRIBE/NOTIFY SIP methods.
+Some applications are for parsing and generating bodies carried using PUBLISH/SUBSCRIBE/NOTIFY SIP methods.
 These SIP methods have been designed for asynchronous event notifications and convey in real-time state and other information between SIP end-points.